chaunceygardiner/weewx-loopdata/README.md

 The file also includes this specialty information.
 * barometric trend over the last three hours (trend.barometer, trend.barometer.desc)
-* fifteen minute wind gust high (15m.windGust.max, 15m.windGust.maxtime)
+* ten minute wind gust high (10m.windGust.max, 10m.windGust.maxtime)

 The json file will only include observations that are specified on the fields line in the LoopData section of the weewx.conf file.